 Now that your plants are growing and becoming a strong crop, you need to be careful with a few things.

 First and foremost, keep an eye on nutrient deficiency or excess.
-Both have much the same symptoms.
+Both can have similar symptoms.
+But in general, look out for: lightening then yellowing in older mature leaves; spots of different kinds; various sorts of discoloration.

 Sometimes it appears that the stems of the plant in its early days are purple in color.
 Don’t worry. it’s a normal thing.
 It happens just because of genetics and nothing else.

-Try to keep control over humidity if you are growing plants indoor.
-High humidity helps in increasing the growth rate of female plants while low humidity is good for the growth of male.
-Likewise with the temperature: low temperature is helpful for female plants’ growth while high temperature is good for male plants.
+Try to keep control over humidity and temperature when growing weed plants indoors.
+High humidity helps in increasing the growth rate of female plants, while low humidity is good for the growth of males.
+Likewise with the temperature: low temperature is helpful for female plants’ growth, while a higher temperature is good for male plants.

 As far as lighting is concerned, blue spectrum light energy boosts up the growth rate of female plants, producing strong, large, healthy leaves; while red spectrum light when the plants enter the flowering stage promotes budding.